yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-back.md

 1. Fall-back is unsupported with a YugabyteDB cluster running on YugabyteDB Managed.
 1. SSL Connectivity is unsupported for export or streaming events from YugabyteDB during `export data from target`.
 1. In the fall-back phase, you need to manually disable (and subsequently re-enable if required) constraints/indexes/triggers on the source database.
-1. yb-voyager provides limited datatypes support with YugabyteDB CDC during `export data from target` for datatypes such as DECIMAL and Timestamp.
+1. yb-voyager provides limited support for datatypes during CDC of `export data from target` phase.
+For example, datatypes such as DECIMAL and Timestamp are not supported.